StefanoDeVuono/rfc-example/README.md

 ## **Risks and Mitigations**

-- **Risk**: Someone who gets their hand on both the private key and the artist original could start "printing" their own copies.
+- **Risk**: Someone who gets their hands on both the private key and the artist's original could start "printing" their own copies.

     **Mitigation**: The current art market is worth hundreds of billions and still subject to theft, so solving theft is not feasible.
 Someone could steal the file a collector has.
 This becomes a proof of ownership problem.
 A hardened DB or blockchain could provide a record of title that mitigates opportunities for theft.

-- **Risk**: Control of the private key involves a trade-off of creative control.
+- **Risk**: Possession of the private key involves a trade-off of creative control.
 For example, if a recognized authenticator, like Sotheby's controls the key, they might decide to make additional prints against the artists will.
 Conversely, an artist holding the private key, could decide to unilaterally issue new editions depressing the price of the existing pieces.

     **Mitigation**: Perhaps the authentication token will need two private keys: one from the artist and one from an authenticator.